Jackie Bowen

-Benjamin John Bowen (birth registered second ¼ 1915 – 26 February 2009) was a Welsh rugby union, and professional rugby league footballer who played in the 1930s and 1940s.
-He played club level rugby union (RU) for Llanelli, and representative rugby league for Wales, and at club level for Wigan (Heritage No. 417), and Leigh (where he scored seven tries), (Heritage No. 576), and represented the Welsh league team.
+Benjamin John Bowen (25 March 1915 – 26 February 2009) was a Welsh rugby union, and professional rugby league footballer who played in the 1930s and 1940s.
+He played club level rugby union (RU) for Llanelli, and representative rugby league for Wales, and at club level for Wigan, and Leigh (where he scored seven tries), and represented the Welsh league team.

 Background

 Bowen was born Llanelli, Wales, he was the first ever landlord of The Wellfield Hotel public house in the middle of the then new Beech Hill housing estate in Wigan, and he died aged 93 in Wigan, Greater Manchester, England.